 The letter, together with one written to Faussett by his brother, Prince Albert (future George VI), will go on display for the first time at the National Museum of the Royal Navy in Portsmouth.
 The two will be part of an exhibition marking the centenary of the Battle of Jutland, the defining Naval battle of the First World War.

-The Queen’s father George VI, was on the battleship HMS Collingwood and wrote to Capt Faussett’s wife: “I am quite all right and feel very different now that I have seen a German ship filled with Germans and have seen it fired at with our guns.
+The Queen’s father, George VI, was on the battleship HMS Collingwood during his wartime action.
+He wrote to Capt Faussett’s wife: “I am quite all right and feel very different now that I have seen a German ship filled with Germans and have seen it fired at with our guns.